digikar99/alterschoolindia/Contribute.md

 You may want to let me know at shubhamayare@yahoo.co.in .
 Once you undertake a task in "Todo" list in projects, the task is to be moved to "In Progress" list, with a mention of your name.

+If you do not intend to use git, simply inform me and send me the required files (in most formats - txt, html, docx, rtf, pdf, odt).

 *************

 **Phase 1: Assimilating Information**